 Here’s what you need to know:

-Platforms like Job Boardly streamline this process with tools like the Magic Aggregator, offering access to millions of job listings for as low as $0.009 per credit.
-Scraping still has niche use cases, but for most, APIs are the smarter choice in 2025.
+Platforms like Job Boardly streamline this with tools like the Job Aggregator, offering access to millions of job listings for as low as $0.012 per credit, valid for 12 months from purchase.
+Scraping still has niche use cases, but for most operators a managed tool is the smarter choice in 2026.

 How To Scrape ANY Website For Jobs Data In 6 Minutes (Seriously)